Westdale, Los Angeles: History

-Trousdale built 450 single-story tract homes in the original development.Helene Lesel, Small-town living on the Westside, The Los Angeles Times, September 26, 2004Molly Selvin, Facades May Change but Sense of Place Remains the Same, The Los Angeles Times, October 11, 1997 Early residents were soldiers back from the Second World War using the GI Bill, who moved to Southern California after serving in the Pacific Theater.
+Trousdale built 450 single-story tract homes in the original development.
+Early residents were soldiers back from World War II using the GI Bill, who moved to Southern California after serving in the Pacific Theater.
 Over time, two additional tracts were added to Westdale.

 Present day

 There are now 900 homes in Westdale.
 Most were built in the 1940s, and many gardens have old citrus trees dating back to the original orchard.
 The architecture styles include Ranch-style, American Colonial Revival, Monterey Colonial Revival, and Regency Revival.

 The Westdale Homeowners' Association publishes a quarterly newsletter, The Westdale Villager.

+Government

+Westdale is represented by the Mar Vista Community Council.